 The concrete facade of Tony’s Package Store — otherwise known as the beer cave — is paired with maroon awnings and resembles a billiard hall from 1975.
 Across the street from Tony’s, on Route 82, is Dunkin Donuts, a boutique New England patisserie of growing fame.
 If you stop at Tony’s, you are actually walking into one of the great craft beer stores in Connecticut, if you step into Dunkies, well, you are promised to be served shit coffee and stale donuts.
 From this stretch of Route 82 in Haddam, it’s easy to locate these two shops, but what is decidedly more difficult to spot is the crown jewel of this forested Connecticut River Valley town — tucked in directly behind Tony’s Package Store — Steady Habit Brewing Company.

 Not all breweries that survive make great beer.
 Some are lucky to secure a downtown, heavily trafficked location, others open their doors and are the only game in town for miles upon miles, while a few rock war chests from the get-go that would make even a Lannister blush.
 Steady Habit isn’t around today for any of those reasons — they exist because they make formidable beer.
 Steady Habit is a no thrills brewery.
 The warehouse it sits in and the wooden picnic tables it’s decorated with aren’t going to be featured on HGTV anytime soon, nor is the outdoor space, which is primarily a parking lot, save one single cornhole set.
 Yet people come to Steady Habit consistently, even when it’s off the beaten path.
-Talk to beer advocates in Middlesex County and ask them which brewery’s product is the most legit — many will identify Steady Habit as their favorite.
-It’s anecdotal of course, but word of mouth validation is a damn high praise, especially in an increasingly saturated microbrewery market.
+This speaks volumes about the quality of their beer.

 And the reason why Steady Habit’s reputation is so strong is simple — they are incredibly competent and reliable beer-makers.
 2015 was the breakout year for microbreweries in Connecticut and everyone went heavy on DIPAs.
 While some breweries found success with this strategy, Steady Habit absolutely owned it.
 In fact, if you think Steady Habit, you probably think of 5 beers — Coalesce, Boom!
 Mosaic, Boom!
 Citra Laka, Boom!
 Topaz, and Swing Bridge.
 All of these are IPAs, with the first four being doubles clocking in at 8%.
 This is a bit like the new kid hitting on the prettiest girl at school with all of her admirers in eyeshot — the kid isn’t trying to start trouble per se, but just feels he has something improved to offer her.
 IPA is certainly the most popular style of beer, but one must have moxie to start a brewery, exclusively brew that style, and believe it will be that much better than the incumbents.
 With a small twenty barrel set-up to start, Steady Habit’s survival would hinge on producing IPAs that were an upgrade to the competition.